yuejoyceliu/yueliu96.github.io/source/_posts/Introduction-to-Computational-Chemistry.md

 - $E_{vdw}$ is calculated between pairs of atoms, but it includes many-body contributions in real systems
 - atoms are treated as spheres. two exceptions:
-  - H-X: electron distirbution around the hydrogen nucleus is not spherical (more spherical for increasing electron numbers), rather the electron distribution is displaced towards the other atom and it affects H's elecgron density a lot (e.g. oxygen or nitrogen leads to a smaller effective van der Waals radius for the hydrogen, than if it is bonded to carbon.)
+  - H-X: electron distribution around the hydrogen nucleus is not spherical (more spherical for increasing electron numbers), rather the electron distribution is displaced towards the other atom and it affects H's electron density a lot (e.g. oxygen or nitrogen leads to a smaller effective van der Waals radius for the hydrogen, than if it is bonded to carbon.)
-  - atoms have lone pairs, like O and N: these electrons are more diffuse than the electrons invovled in bonding, and the atoms is ths "larger" in the lond pair direction.
+  - atoms have lone pairs, like O and N: these electrons are more diffuse than the electrons involved in bonding, and the atoms is "larger" in the lone pair direction.
   - H bonds require special attention: such bond strength 2-5 kcal/mol, while normal single bonds are 60-110kcal/mol and van der Waals interaction are 0.1-0.2 kcal/mol.

 ### 2.2.6 The Electrostatic Energy

-The other part of the non-bonded interaction is due to internal distributon of the electrons, creating positive and negative parts of the molecule.
-This may be modelled by assiging charges to each atom, or the assigning a bond dipole moment to the bond.
-Two methods give similiar, but not identical results.
+The other part of the non-bonded interaction is due to internal distribution of the electrons, creating positive and negative parts of the molecule.
+This may be modeled by assigning charges to each atom, or the assigning a bond dipole moment to the bond.
+Two methods give similar, but not identical results.

-"Many-body" effects, similiar to VDW, can be modelled by including an atom polarization, but often neglect due to computational time.
+"Many-body" effects, similar to VDW, can be modeled by including an atom polarization, but often neglect due to computational time.
 Another question is how far apart should two atoms be before a non-bonded energy term contributes to $E_{FF}$?
 It is clear that two atoms directly bonded should not have an $E_{vdw}$ or $E_{el}$ term; their interaction is described by $E_{str}$.
 Most modern force fields calculate $E_{str}$ between all atoms pairs which are 1,2 with respect to each other in terms of bonding, $E_{bend}$ for all pairs which are 1,3, $E_{tors}$ between all pairs which are 1,4, and $E_{vdw}/E_{el}$ between all pairs which are 1,4 or higher.

 ### 2.2.7 Cross Term